Mental Health Facilities in South Carolina

 20 Mental Health Centers in South Carolina

-Union Mental Health Center - Union, SC
+Greenville Mental Health Center - Greenville, SC

-Union Mental Health Center is a mental health clinic in Union, SC, located at 130 Medical Sciences Drive, in the 29379 zip code.
-Union Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Union Mental Health Center offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Union Mental Health Center also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-More services at Union Mental Health Center include court-ordered outpatient treatment, vocational rehabilitation services and assertive community treatment.
+Greenville Mental Health Center is a mental health treatment clinic in Greenville, South Carolina, located at 124 Mallard Street, in the 29601 zip code.
+Greenville Mental Health Center provides outpatient treatment.
+Greenville Mental Health Center provides trauma therapy, cognitive behavioral therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+Greenville Mental Health Center also supports clients referred from the court/judicial system, people with serious mental illness and people with PTSD.
+Additional services provided by Greenville Mental Health Center consist of psychosocial rehabilitation services, family psychoeducation and chronic disease/illness management.

 Pee Dee Mental Health Center Darlington County Office - Hartsville, SC

-Pee Dee Mental Health Center Darlington County Office is a mental health clinic in Hartsville, South Carolina, located at 900 South 4th Street, 29550.
-Pee Dee Mental Health Center Darlington County Office offers outpatient treatment and telemedicine/telehealth.
-Pee Dee Mental Health Center Darlington County Office provides couples/family therapy, dialectical behavior therapy and psychotropic medication to seniors 65 or older, children / adolescents and young adults.
-Pee Dee Mental Health Center Darlington County Office also supports transitional age young adults, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by Pee Dee Mental Health Center Darlington County Office include mentoring/peer support/consumer-run services, chronic disease/illness management and integrated primary care services.
+Pee Dee Mental Health Center Darlington County Office is a mental health clinic in Hartsville, SC, located at 900 South 4th Street, 29550 zip code area.
+Pee Dee Mental Health Center Darlington County Office provides outpatient treatment and telemedicine/telehealth.
+Pee Dee Mental Health Center Darlington County Office offers dialectical behavior therapy, couples/family therapy and group therapy to adults, young adults and children / adolescents.
+Pee Dee Mental Health Center Darlington County Office also supports people with trauma, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered at Pee Dee Mental Health Center Darlington County Office include integrated primary care services, court-ordered outpatient treatment and housing services.

 Columbia Area Mental Health Center Behavioral Therapy Program - Columbia, SC